 NATIONAL PARKS PASSES & FEES

-Annual pass: $50.
-Provides entrance for card holder and accompanying passengers for one year to Mount Rainier National Park.
+Annual pass: $55.
+Provides entrance for the cardholder and accompanying passengers for one year to Mount Rainier National Park.
 NOTE: This pass is only good at the park where it was purchased.
-Pass in non-refundable and non-transferable.
+The pass is non-refundable and non-transferable.

 America the Beautiful Interagency Annual Pass: $80.
 Provides entrance to any national park, Forest Service or other federal site charging fees for one year.
 Admits pass owner and accompanying passengers in private vehicle.
 Purchase at the park or online.